lele94218/MyTwitter/README.md

 ## 简介

-1. 分析社交网络数据, 进行好友推荐功能实现. 算法基本实现完成, 完成展示 Web 应用的后端实现.
+1. Analysis of social network data, the Friends of the recommended function to achieve the basic completion of the algorithm to complete the display Web application back-end implementation.

 ============
 ## 介绍

-1. Java Web 应用, 用于毕业设计算法演示
+1. Java Web application for graduation design algorithm demonstration

-2. MVC 设计模式, 技术选型：
+2. MVC design patterns, technical selection:

     - Controller: Spring MVC